nymbyl/kernramble_web/content/about.md

 13. My Little Bloom

-    To the suprise of the audience, they have had a child somewhere in there - she is kind of an afterthought, they have both greatly neglected the child in their self-ish pursuits - but now she regrets things [female]
+    To the suprise of the audience, they have had a child somewhere in there - kind of an afterthought, they have both greatly neglected the child in their self-ish pursuits - but now she regrets things [female]

 14. This Malady